Optional Practical Training (OPT)

 - OPT Questionnaire

 - Completed I-765 Form (Application for Employment Authorization).
+You MUST ELECTRONICALLY TYPE your responses; Handwriting NOT accepted.
 Items 3 and 16 on the I-765 have been completed for you

 - $380.00 Fee for processing your application - this should be a personal check (preferred), money order, or cashier's check, made payable to the Department of Homeland Security)